hwayne/learntla-v2/docs/beginner/invariants.rst

 TK

 If you run this, you will see it *fail*.
 And it fails in the oddest way, by a unique sequence as duplicates.
-In my case I got ``seq``, but the exact one TLC finds may differ on your computer.
+In my case I got ``seq = <<1, 2, 3, 4>>``, but the exact one TLC finds may differ on your computer.

 Let's use `CHOOSE` to ask TLC *what* the indices it's picking are.
 Back in Scratch: